zygmuntz/kaggle-cats-and-dogs/overfeat/README.md

 	predict.py - produce a file for Kaggle from OverFeat predictions on test images

 You don't need to run `overfeat_classify.py` for the training images, predictions are provided.

+This software is available under Doge General Public License (see LICENSE.txt).